varoonsahgal/react-fundamentals/labs/lab2.md

 * **Redux** - store, reducers, mapStateToProps, connect.
 We will refer to [Redux - Quickstart]({{ site.baseurl }}/guides/redux-quickstart/).

 #### Why we are doing this lab:
 Maintaining state on the front-end is a requirement for any apps that purport to do something of interest.
 Redux is a powerful new paradigm for managing state in a performant, functional, and maintainable way.
 The learning curve can be steep because it has it own vocabulary and design patterns.
 React and Redux are now essential parts of the front-end toolbelt for tech companies around the world.
-[Here](https://github.com/facebook/react/wiki/sites-using-react) is a list of some companies using them.
-Notable ones being Facebook, Airbnb, Reddit, Netflix, Walmart, etc..!
+Notable ones being Facebook, Airbnb, Reddit, Netflix, Walmart, and of course Salesforce!

 ## Milestone 1: Create a Reducer